Ginger-Leo/Philosophers/README.md

 07.06.2024
 1. Reestructured the code in different ways, but came back to previous architecture (04.06.2024 && 05.06.2024);
 2. Segfault remains in unlocking part;
+3. Segfault was indeed located in the unlocking part, as soon as we entered the simulation.
+The underlying problem was that philo_id was one index number above from what it was supposed to be;
+4. Locking of forks is now happening outside of the threading.
+This way we know that the beginning of the simulation will be more synchronized;
+5. Leaks are still a problem;
 ```

 Things to do....